 Critics have acclaimed Ms. Hilgraves with “…an opulently effulgent tone…” (John Hammell, Mozart to Motorhead, 2005), “…a gorgeous soprano who can act.”
 (San Francisco Review, 1996), “…this vivacious soprano…” (John Bell Young, distinguished pianist and critic, Opera News, American Record Guide, 1999) and “…ample and ringing.
 Lovely! … in your ecstatic transports the grasp of the scholar is transmuted into the lyric flair—the richly nuanced aperçus–of the artist.”
 (Adrian Corleonis, Fanfare Magazine, Sounds of Seattle, 1999).

-Ms. Hilgraves has appeared as a jazz vocalist in venues around North America.
+Ms. Hilgraves has appeared as a jazz and rock vocalist in venues around North America.
 Her jazz career is nearly as long-lived as her classical career.
-Under the careful instruction of the great jazz musicians Scotty Wright (San Francisco) and Robert Murphy (North Carolina), and studying the work of jazz greats Billie Holiday, Sarah Vaughan, Ella Fitzgerald, Nat King Cole and others, she successfully moves from classical singing to jazz and back again at will.
+Under the careful instruction of the great jazz musicians Scotty Wright (San Francisco) and Robert Murphy (North Carolina), and studying the work of jazz greats Billie Holiday, Sarah Vaughan, Ella Fitzgerald, Nat King Cole and others, she successfully moves from classical singing to jazz and contemporary and back again at will.

 She can be heard on a recording by Los Caribes, a Buffalo-based Latin jazz group headed by Michael Colquhoun.
 Michael’s review of Rebekkah’s work was: “…you are currently listed as Coro under percussion – that’s gonna change to a listing under Brass considering Your VOICE girl!
 I can hear you from here!!”